18F/cv_faq/_content/parents-and-children/what-to-do-if-child-has-difficulty-adjusting.md

 excerpt: COVID-19 and children
 layout: post
 promoted: false
+redirect_from:
+- /parents-and-children/what-to-do-if-child-has-difficulty-adjusting/
 sources:
 - agency: cdc
   url: https://www.cdc.gov/coronavirus/2019-ncov/faq.html
 title: What can I do if my child has difficulties adjusting to new routines and following recommendations?
 ---

 Helping children understand and follow recommendations, like social distancing and [wearing cloth face coverings](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/cloth-face-cover.html), can be challenging if your child has intellectual disabilities, sensory issues, or other special healthcare needs.